The ability to focus while coding is incredibly important for developers.

 You can listen to it directly on the website, or try it on Android or iOs devices, which offer additional features.
 The phone app offers 4 rain scenes you can choose from: Countryside, Ocean, Café, and Classic scene.

 Mantis is a web-based bug tracking system.
 Its main use is to track software defects and report them, but you can configure it so that it works like a project management tool and issue tracking system.

 This bug tracking cross-platform sends updates to your team on issues, via email notifications.
 You can set what kind of issues you want MantisBT to notify you about, in terms of type and seriousness.

 It records the changes made to issues, so you can easily track them down for analysis.

-If you’re interested whether issues in the software you’re developing are connected, Mantis provides you with graphs that show relationships between them.
+If you’re interested in whether issues in the software you’re developing are connected, Mantis provides you with graphs that show relationships between them.

-Git is a control system meant to track changes in computer files, and it’s mainly used in source code management.
+Git is a version control system meant to track changes in computer files, and it’s mainly used in source code management.

 The Git feature that stands out the most is its branching model; you can use multiple branches for your ideas, test them, and easily backtrack if they don’t work.

-You can use it on Windows, Linux and Mac.
+You can use it on Windows, Linux, and Mac.

 In addition, you can make use of the Git community, which is a rich resource of ideas, concepts, and useful patches.